 We are making mindfulness and compassion necessities for today's leaders.

 We believe that mindfulness and compassion are the real keys to alleviating the inadvertent suffering that leaders can cause and to transforming the kind of impact leaders can have on their organizations, communities, and the world.
 In conducting numerous interviews with leaders across diverse organizations, we have discovered that while mindfulness comes easily, the main barrier to bringing compassion into leadership is that no good models, heuristics or examples exist for how to lead with compassion in a way that doesn’t pit people against results.
 We believe that through a lens of mindfulness and compassion, with associated tools and frameworks, leaders can more skillfully consider the implications of their decisions on humanity, both within and outside of their organizations.

 Founder & Chief Executive Officer

 When I was climbing the corporate ladder, I had a crystal clear sense of purpose: get to a place where I could make a real difference.
 By the time I was 29 years old, I was leading strategy for a 900-person health technology company in the Bay Area.
 But in spite of my position — or perhaps because of it — I felt miserable and alone.
 I came to recognize the importance of cultivating connection.
 So after ten years in the business world, I left to study, develop, and test how to deepen connection with others at work, drawing on my background in neuroscience and behavior change.
 As the founder of LTC, I now work with leaders around the world.
-I’ve witnessed how putting connection into practice remarkably improves their wellbeing, sense of purpose, and relationships.
+I’ve witnessed how putting mindfulness and compassion into practice remarkably improves their wellbeing, sense of purpose, and leadership.
 When I’m not working with leaders, I research and test ancient mind training practices, write science fiction and fantasy stories, cook four-course meals with my husband, and travel the world.

-Uvinie holds a BA in neuroscience from Cornell University and an MPH from Harvard University.
+Uvinie holds a BA in neurobiology and behavior from Cornell University and an MPH from Harvard University.

 Co-Founder & Chief Growth Officer